 The Posh Shed Company builds luxury and bespoke garden sheds.
 They offer “posh”, “very posh” and sometimes “unbelievably” posh categories of installation and extras, such as double glazing, cedar roof shingles and insulation.
 This attractive model comes complete with a veranda for unwinding after a long day tending to your plot.

 This overlap shed has a pent roof, offering extra headroom at the front.
 The two windows are made from unbreakable polycarbonate and are attached with security screws.
 The door comes with a latch you can secure with a padlock.
-It comes complete with metal spikes for securing the shed to the ground, if you don’t have a solid shed base.
+It comes with a 20 year warranty.